House of the Dragon: Development

 In 2015, with Game of Thrones still in production, HBO executives approached A Song of Ice and Fire writer George R. R. Martin regarding possible successors or spin-offs to the series.
 In November 2018, Martin stated that a "potential spin-off series would be solidly based on material in Fire & Blood."
 Game of Thrones creators David Benioff and D. B. Weiss stated they wanted to "move on" from the franchise and declined involvement in subsequent projects.
 By September 2019, a Game of Thrones prequel series from Martin and Ryan Condal that "tracks the beginning of the end for House Targaryen" was close to receiving a pilot order from HBO.

-The following month, House of the Dragon was given a straight-to-series order.
+In October 2019, House of the Dragon was given a straight-to-series order.
 Condal and Miguel Sapochnik, who won an Emmy Award for directing the episode "Battle of the Bastards", were selected to serve as showrunners.
 In 2016, Condal pitched the idea of a series based on Martin's Tales of Dunk and Egg, however HBO initially passed on it.
-Sapochnik was also hired to direct the series premiere as well as additional episodes.
 The series begins 172 years before the events of Game of Thrones during the reign of King Viserys I Targaryen, ultimately leading to the Targaryen civil war known as the Dance of the Dragons.
 The project is a reworking of the rejected spin-off concept from Game of Thrones writer Bryan Cogman, on which HBO officially passed.

 Inspiration for the series came from English medieval history and the Anarchy, a war of succession after the death of Henry I of England between his nephew Stephen of Blois and only surviving child, Empress Matilda, who had fled to Normandy in the 12th century.
 In January 2020, Casey Bloys, HBO's president of programming, stated that writing had begun.
 Writers for the show include Condal and Sara Hess, who previously wrote for Deadwood and Orange Is the New Black.
 Martin was also involved in the pre-production, providing input on storylines and reviewed scripts and rough cuts.